SukritanGupta/Github_practice/README.md

 ## log
 1. git log ---> to see all the commits
 <br />
-2. git log --oneline --> to see only the headings of commit \
+2. git log --oneline --> to see only the headings of commit <br />
-3. git log -n number ---> to see limit  number of commits \
+3. git log -n number ---> to see limit  number of commits <br />
-4. git log file-path --> to see git history of particular file \
+4. git log file-path --> to see git history of particular file <br />
-5. git log -p --> to see commits and changes due to that commit \
+5. git log -p --> to see commits and changes due to that commit <br />
-6. git log --graph ---> to see graphical representation of commits history \
+6. git log --graph ---> to see graphical representation of commits history <br />
-7. git log --graph --oneline --all  --> to see branch detail and merge info too \
+7. git log --graph --oneline --all  --> to see branch detail and merge info too <br />
-8. git log --author="Author Name"  ---> to see particular authors commits \
+8. git log --author="Author Name"  ---> to see particular authors commits <br />
-9. git log --grep="keyword"  --> to search the commit according to particular keyword \
+9. git log --grep="keyword"  --> to search the commit according to particular keyword <br />
 10. git log --since="YYYY-MM-DD" --until="YYYY-MM-DD"   --> to see the commits in between range